KibutuJr/British-Airways-Data-Science-Project/README.md

    jupyter notebook
    ```

-   Then open `analysis.ipynb` and run the cells.
+   Then open `Getting Stated.ipynb` and run the cells.

 ---